tribshms/rtdocs/docs/index.rst

     class and workflow diagrams.
 This guide assumes that the reader is familiar with the capabilities of the tRIBS model and its intended purposes.
-More information concerning the model can be obtained through the tRIBS Research Description and Publication List.
+More information concerning the model can be obtained through the tRIBS Publication List.

     tRIBS is copyrighted 2024 by the tRIBS Developers.